dgram/ZEUS-for-PHP/README.md

 - More features introduced to ZEUS Web Server

 # Changelog

+## Version 1.3.0
+- [Feature] Heavy refactoring of `Scheduler` events
+- [Feature] Improved `Process` and `Scheduler` life cycle.
+- [Feature] New `SchedulerEvent` introduced.
+- [Feature] Now its possible to provide text description along the process status
+- [Feature] Console Server Service status command shows extended status descriptions
+- [Feature] From now on each HTTP keep-alive request handled by ZEUS Web Server will reduce the TTL of entire process.

 ## Version 1.2.3
 - [Feature] Introduced `ON_PROCESS_CREATED` event to `Scheduler`